elfrink1/FACT/README.md

 > Plumb, Gregory, et al. "Explaining Groups of Points in Low-Dimensional Representations."
 International Conference on Machine Learning.
 PMLR, 2020.

 This repository contains the implementation and reproduction of experiments presented in the above paper.
 The original paper proposes **Transitive Global Translations**, an algorithm to explain the differences between the _group of points_ in a low-dimensional space.
 In this repository, the claims and the results of the paper are studied and validated.
-Furthermore, we extend TGT with a scaling mechanism.
+The code provided by Plumb et al. was first tested.
+Next, it was reimplemented in PyTorch, and TGT was extended with a scaling mechanism.

 This README is organized as follows: